-At each level and dimension of the PwC Professional, expectations on ethical behaviour are defined.

-The most innovative solutions come from working together with colleagues and clients.
+ne Pwc Professiona a otionships At each level and dimension of the PwC Professional, expectations on ethical behaviour are defined.
+Whole leadership Global ACHIMEN Tec cap The most innovative solutions come from working together with colleagues and clients.
 Effective collaboration enables innovation.